zhullyb/monyhar/monyhar/docs/process/lsc/large_scale_changes.md

 1. Create all of the CLs in the set, using a hashtag to identify them.
 This can be done in small batches (using automation or manually), if desired.
 2. Use a command-line tool to mark them all of them as Owners-Override +1 using Global Owners Approver power (or have your Googler sponsor do it for you)
-3. Ask a Chromium peer to use the same command-line tool to mass Code-Review +1 the set (spot-checking the CLs for correctness)
+3. Ask a Monyhar peer to use the same command-line tool to mass Code-Review +1 the set (spot-checking the CLs for correctness)

 After the LSC is fully submitted, the LSC Requestor will lose their Global Owners Approver power.